sst/sst/www/docs/constructs/SolidStartSite.about.md

 import { Fn } from "aws-cdk-lib";
 import * as origins from "aws-cdk-lib/aws-cloudfront-origins";

+// Create an API Gateway API
 const api = new Api(stack, "Api");

-const site = new SolidStartSite(stack, "Site", {
+// Configure the CloudFront distribution to route requests to the API endpoint const site = new SolidStartSite(stack, "Site", {
   path: "my-solid-app/",
   cdk: {